On Risk and the Cost of Inaction

 Go All the Way

 After five and a half years and over 10,000 billable hours as a consultant, I recently decided to roll the dice for my own career.
-I’ll be headed to NYC to start working in a business intelligence/data analytics role at a wealth management firm.
+I’ll be headed to NYC to start working in a business intelligence/data scientist role at a wealth management firm.
 I am excited that I get to combine my passion for investing and programming full time now.

 I tell you my story as proof that if you work hard enough and get a little lucky, you can achieve your dreams too…but you have to roll the dice.
 So take a chance.
 Start your own thing.
 Write.
 Blog.
 Paint.
 Found a business.
 I don’t care what you do.
 Just do something.
 Why?
 The biggest risk you can take in life is taking no risk at all.